Umbrella Policy Coverage In Michigan: Why You Need It

 Generally, there is not a deductible for this type of policy.
 If you have a deductible for your bodily injury liability car insurance (which is exceptionally rare), then you would have to pay that deductible first before your liability coverage begins to pay – but keep in mind that is completely different coverage under a completely different insurance policy.
 This type of policy is a completely separate coverage that you pay for and that becomes available once the underlying liability coverage has been exhausted or is shown to be inadequate to pay for the economic and non-economic damages and losses that you have caused as an at-fault driver who has caused a serious injury or wrongful death.

-What is not covered by an umbrella policy?
+What is not covered by an umbrella policy in Michigan?

 It can, however, cover injuries and economic losses if you are injured by an uninsured or underinsured driver.
 Talk to an experienced insurance agent to purchase umbrella coverage that can, for an additional premium, be added to cover harms and losses over and above your own uninsured and underinsured insurance coverage.